lucaseverini/fuse-alto/README.md

 ## fuse-alto

-A working FUSE driver for the Xerox Alto and Alto II file system.
+FUSE driver for the Xerox Alto and Alto II file system by Luca Severini <lucaseverini@mac.com>

-By Luca Severini (lucaseverini@mac.com).
+Fork of buggy fuse-alto by Juergen Buchmueller <pullmoll@t-online.de>

 The code is based on L. Stewart's `aar.c` dated 1/18/93.